readthedocs/readthedocs.org/docs/tutorial/index.rst

-To start, `sign in to GitHub <https://github.com/login>`_ and navigate to `the tutorial GitHub template <https://github.com/astrojuanlu/tutorial-template/>`_, where you will see a green "Use this template" button.
+To start, `sign in to GitHub <https://github.com/login>`_ and navigate to `the tutorial GitHub template <https://github.com/astrojuanlu/tutorial-template/>`_, where you will see a green :guilabel:`Use this template` button.
 Click it to open a new page that will ask you for some details:

-* Leave the default "Owner", or optionally change it if you desire.
+* Leave the default "Owner", or change it to something better for a tutorial project.
 * Introduce an appropriate "Repository name", for example ``rtd-tutorial``.
 * Make sure the project is "Public", rather than "Private".